gscontras/ESSLLI-2016/chapters/1-introduction.md

 ---
 layout: chapter
-title: Introducing the Rational Speech-Act framework
+title: Introducing the Rational Speech Act framework
 description: "An introduction to language understanding as Bayesian inference"
 ---